Stuycs-K/final-project-10-linc-negronm/WORKLOG.md

 # Dev Log

 ## Working Features
-Room generation and display, game over screen, character select screen Enemy and Hero movement, Enemy and Hero turns, move cap on Heroes and Enemies Enemy and Hero attacks, Special enemy/hero abilities, different ranges, damage buffs, and move cooldowns Different characters with different health and abilities, Different enemies with varied abilities Enemy resurrection and corpse placement
+Room generation and display, game over screen, character select screen\n Enemy and Hero movement, Enemy and Hero turns, move cap on Heroes and Enemies\n Enemy and Hero attacks, Special enemy/hero abilities, different ranges, damage buffs, and move cooldowns\n Different characters with different health and abilities, Different enemies with varied abilities\n Enemy resurrection and corpse placement\n
-Enemy stunning and move charging
+Enemy stunning and move charging\n
-Enemies and Heroes cannot attack/move through walls Treasure tiles with random buffs that are randomly generated Button timers to prevent accidental key spamming
-Info cards with descriptions of heroes, enemies, and tiles Sprites that display with info cards
+Enemies and Heroes cannot attack/move through walls\n Treasure tiles with random buffs that are randomly generated\n Button timers to prevent accidental key spamming\n Info cards with descriptions of heroes, enemies, and tiles\n Sprites that display with info cards\n
-Console that displays recent attacks
+Console that displays recent attacks\n

 ## Broken Features
-Enemy pathfinding is suboptimal, gets stuck on walls and each other often Extra move if you move diagonally on your last move (Call it a feature)
+Enemy pathfinding is suboptimal, gets stuck on walls and each other often\n Extra move if you move diagonally on your last move (Call it a feature)\n

 ## Content resources
-Mr. K website sample code for countdown and Controller Processing docs
+Mr. K website sample code for countdown and Controller\n Processing docs